testcontainers/testcontainers-node/README.md

   .start();
 ```

-Testcontainers will wait 10 seconds for a container to stop, to override:
+Testcontainers will not wait for a container to stop, to override:

 ```javascript
 const { GenericContainer } = require("testcontainers");